adutt1010/adutt1010/README.md

 ##  Beyond the Screen

--  *Basketball grind*: working on dunking weekly—progressing one jump at a time
+-  *Chess grind*: Road to 2000 elo on chess.com, currently 1000
--  *Dog advocate*: love volunteering with shelters to help pups find homes
+-  *Dog advocate*: love dogs, used to volunteer with shelters to help pups find homes
 -  *Game theorist at heart*: design and play strategy board and digital games
--  *Side-hustle chef*: mixing new recipes and workouts when I can
+-  *Chef*: experimenting with new recipes when I can

 ---